 South Korean AI chip makers Rebellions and Sapeon agree to merge

-The deal is the latest attempt by S Korean companies to challenge global AI chip leaders like Nvidia
+The deal is the latest attempt by South Korean companies to challenge Nvidia

 SEOUL (Reuters) - South Korean artificial-intelligence chip makers Rebellions Inc and Sapeon Korea Inc have signed a definitive merger agreement, the privately held companies said on Sunday.

 They announced merger negotiations in June.
-The deal is the latest attempt by South Korean companies to challenge global AI chip leaders such as Nvidia.
+The deal is the latest attempt by South Korean companies to challenge global AI chip leaders such as Nvidia (NVDA.O).

-Sapeon's shareholders include South Korea's largest telecom company SK Telecom and the world's second-largest memory chipmaker SK Hynix.
+Sapeon's shareholders include South Korea's largest telecom company SK Telecom (017670.KS) and the world's second-largest memory chipmaker SK Hynix (000660.KS).

-Rebellions received a $15 million investment from Wa'ed Ventures, a venture capital arm of Saudi Aramco, in July.
+Rebellions received a $15 million investment from Wa'ed Ventures, a venture capital arm of Saudi Aramco (2222.SE) in July.
 Rebellions said this brought its total funding to more than $225 million.